Contrastive Conformal Sets: Experiments

-\paragraph{Evaluation metrics.} \textit{Contrastive Conformal Sets:} We report (1) the coverage rate of positive samples, (2) the exclusion rate of negative samples, and (3) the LogVol of the produced metric set. \textit{OOD:} We report (1) the false positive rate (FPR95) of OOD samples when the true positive rate of ID samples is at 95\% and (2) the AUROC.
+\paragraph{Evaluation metrics.} \textit{Contrastive Conformal Sets:} We report (1) the coverage rate of positive samples, (2) the exclusion rate of negative samples, and (3) the LogVol of the produced set divided by the feature dimensionality $d$. \textit{OOD:} We report (1) the false positive rate (FPR95) of OOD samples when the true positive rate of ID samples is at 95\% and (2) the AUROC.

-\paragraph{Implementation Details.} We optimize the learnable metrics using Stochastic Gradient Descent (SGD).
-During training, we sample $k=20$ positive and negative instances without replacement for each anchor to ensure a robust gradient signal.
-When the InfoNCE loss is included, we jointly optimize the representations by alternating updates between the metric sets and the model's penultimate layer weights at each epoch.
-For all methods, we perform model selection by evaluating the checkpoint that achieves the highest negative exclusion rate on the training split.
+\paragraph{Implementation Details.} We optimize the learnable parameters using Stochastic Gradient Descent (SGD).
+During training, we sample $k$ positive and $k$ negative instances without replacement for each anchor to ensure a robust gradient signal ($k=50$ for CIFAR100, $k=20$ for STL10 and ImageNet100, and $k=500$ in simulation).
+When the InfoNCE loss is included, we jointly optimize the representations by alternating updates between the CCS parameters and the added projection-layer weights at each epoch.
+For all methods, we perform model selection by evaluating the checkpoint that achieves the highest negative exclusion rate on the validation split.
 The conformal miscoverage tolerance is strictly fixed at $\alpha = 0.05$.
-All results are reported as the mean $\pm$ standard deviation across multiple random seeds.
-Exhaustive details regarding hyperparameters, data splits, baseline configurations, and hardware are deferred to \cref{app:reproducibility}.
+All dataset results are reported as the mean $\pm$ standard deviation across six random seeds, whereas the simulation results are averaged over 20 seeds.
+Exhaustive details regarding hyperparameters, data splits, baseline set up, and hardware configuration are deferred to \cref{app:reproducibility}.